 Tasmania is, by Australian standards of distance, relatively small, although distances are greater than they may first appear.
 Once there, mobility is easy enough.
 Tasmania no longer has a viable rail system, but it does have a good road network and cars may be rented at a number of locations, including most airports and towns.
 Bicycling appeals only to the exceptionally fit.
 City and inter-city buses maintain fairly regular schedules, especially in the north and east of the state.

 Road conditions are generally good, but extra care should be taken driving in the winter.
 Driving is on the left of the road, in common with the rest of Australia.

-The island state has its own collection of smaller islands, best known of which are Bruny, King and Flinders.
-The latter two are in Bass Strait and access to them is usually by small aircraft.
-Both produce superb dairy products — King Island cheeses are mouth-watering — and support large numbers of wildlife, especially birds.
+The island state has its own collection of smaller islands, best known of which are Bruny, King, and Flinders.
+The latter two are in the Bass Strait and access to them is usually by small aircraft.
+Both produce superb dairy products -- King Island cheeses are mouth-watering -- and support large numbers of wildlife, especially birds.
 Bruny is more easily accessible, by ferry from the east coast town of Kettering.
 All have become fairly popular with visitors, but numbers are most unlikely to become vast.

 BEST MAJOR ATTRACTION

 Tasmania’s appeal is based largely on its natural heritage.
 There are few human-made wonders to be seen: no opera houses, and not many tall buildings, even in the state capital, Hobart.